garden-io/garden/docs/reference/module-types/jib-container.md

 # See also https://docs.docker.com/build/building/secrets/
 secrets:

-# Specify the image name for the container.
+# Specify an image ID to deploy.
 Should be a valid Docker image identifier.
-If specified and the module
+Not required if the module has a
-# does not contain a Dockerfile, this image will be used to deploy services for this module.
-If specified and the
-# module does contain a Dockerfile, this identifier is used when pushing the built image.
+# Dockerfile.
 image:

 # POSIX-style name of a Dockerfile, relative to module root.